PF

 Instructions

-3. 3Add the onion and sauté for 5 minutes, stirring occasionally.
-Add the carrots, celery, mushrooms, garlic and sauté for 5-7 more minutes, stirring occasionally, until softened.
+3. 3Add the onion to the pan and sauté over medium-high heat for 5 minutes, stirring occasionally.
+Add the carrots, celery, mushrooms, and fresh garlic; cook 5–7 minutes, stirring occasionally, until softened.

 Nutrition — Per Serving